zhanghuiyong/pm_review/README.en.md

 # Literature Research Toolkit

 A comprehensive Python toolkit for systematic literature research, featuring multi-database integration, cross-platform DOI imputation, and batch search capabilities.

-**paper**:Paradigm Evolution of Explainable Artificial Intelligence in Precision Medicine: A Systematic Review Mapping the Path from Feature Attribution to Causal Intervention

 ## Overview